A Challenge for Robin Hood

 A Challenge for Robin Hood is a 1967 British adventure film directed by C. M. Pennington-Richards and starring Barrie Ingham, Peter Blythe and John Arnatt.

+This was the last of a trio of Hammer films about Robin Hood, following The Men of Sherwood Forest and Sword of Sherwood Forest.
+As all three had different casts and no continuing storyline, the second and third films should not really be considered sequels.

 Plot

 When the father of the De Courtenay family dies, the brothers argue about the inheritance.
 Although rightfully most should go to Robin, his cousin Roger takes control after killing his brother and blaming Robin, and Robin has to go into hiding in the forest, taking Friar Tuck with him.
 The two come under attack from the Sheriff of Nottingham's soldiers but are saved by a mystery archer.
-This is Alan-a-Dale, who takes them to his forest hide-out.
+This is Alan-a-Dale, who takes them to his forest hide-out despite distrusting Robin.

-The gang test his archery skills with a hood over his head, and agree he is a natural leader.
+After Robin beats Alan-a-Dale in a quarterstaff duel, the gang tests his archery skills with a hood over his head, and agree he is a natural leader.
 They decide to call him Robin Hood.

 Back in the De Courtenay castle, Roger sits with the Sheriff and Maid Marion and they watch a wrestling match.
 It is won by Little John.
 They plan to hang Will Scarlet, Robin's friend, who was captured at the time of Robin's escape, at the village fair.

 Robin stops Sir Jamyl de Penitone in the forest and challenges him to a sword duel.
 He learns of Will Scarlet's pending hanging.
 Robin robs him of the tax money he has collected.